k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Batch Process Commands

-The batch process mechanism allows executing different types of fabric commands in a batch mode on the remote Fabric nodes.
+The Batch process mechanism enables executing different types of Fabric commands in a batch mode on remote Fabric nodes.

-Fabric provides commands to start execution, retry, and cancel execution of a batch process as well as commands to monitor the execution on batch processes on Fabric.
+Fabric has commands that start an execution, retry and cancel the execution of a batch process and commands that monitor an execution on batch processes in Fabric.

-Note that the migrate commands are used as aliases to the batch commands.
+Note that MIGRATE commands are used as aliases to BATCH commands.

 Click for more information about Fabric batch process mechanism.